Between an Arena and a Sports Bar: Online Chats of eSports Spectators: Analysis and Results

 \subsection{Event-driven Nature of Communication}

-After clustering topics according to their temporal patterns, we resulted in four groups of topics which we labeled based on their contents: \textbf{Copypastas and Complains}, \textbf{Emotional Response}, \textbf{Game and Stream Content}, and \textbf{Professional Scene}.
+After clustering topics according to their temporal patterns, we resulted in four groups of topics which we labeled based on their contents: \textbf{Professional Scene} (1 cluster), \textbf{Boredom and Frustration} (2 cluster), \textbf{Emotional Response} (3 cluster), and \textbf{Game and Stream Content} (4 cluster).

 Association between these clusters and the topic model captures the differences in a context for similar topics and particular tokens (words, emotes), which is an especially fortunate feature for an emote-based contextually rich communication of streaming chats.